 The following features and fixes are planned for Nyzo.
 Any critical security and stability issues that arise will take precedence over new features or non-critical improvements.

-- Resiliency and recovery speed of verifiers will be improved.
+- Resiliency and recovery speed of verifiers will continue to be improved.

 We want you to have coins.
 Seriously.
 This is no fun if we don't all have coins to use.
 But we're not doing a presale, we're not doing an ICO, and the system doesn't have mining.
 In too many cryptocurrencies, we have seen presales, ICOs, and easy early mining result in small numbers of people amassing large numbers of coins that they don't actually use.
 We want to get a lot of coins out to a lot of different people, because that's the best way to create a thriving crypto ecosystem.